misiektoja/spotify_monitor/docs/configuration.md

 <a id="spotify-oauth-app"></a>
 ## Spotify OAuth App

-OAuth app credentials are optional in v3.0.
-They enable the legacy Spotify Web API Client Credentials path for track metadata and playlist owner metadata when the optional Spotipy dependency is installed.
+Since v3.0, you do not need a Spotify OAuth app for normal use.
+OAuth app credentials enable an optional legacy Spotify Web API Client Credentials path for track metadata and playlist owner metadata when the optional Spotipy dependency is installed.
+Configure this path only if you already have a working app with verified legacy endpoint access.
+The tool tries it first when configured then falls back automatically when Spotify returns a restricted response or Spotipy is unavailable.

 Spotify requires the owner of every Development Mode app to keep an active Premium subscription.
-Configure the credentials only when that requirement is met and the app has verified legacy endpoint access.
-The tool keeps this path first for a working app then falls back automatically when Spotify returns a restricted response or Spotipy is unavailable.
+This applies to old and new apps.
+A Development Mode app stops working when the owner loses Premium and resumes after the owner resubscribes.
+An HTTP 403 is consistent with restricted legacy access but does not prove the cause by itself.
+The doctor checks this path live and reports a warning when web-player metadata succeeds.
+See Spotify's [official migration guide](https://developer.spotify.com/documentation/web-api/tutorials/february-2026-migration-guide).

-App creation date does not replace a live compatibility check.
-A Development Mode app without an active Premium subscription on its owner account will stop working until the owner resubscribes.
-Do not create a new app for `spotify_monitor` because the anonymous web-player backend supplies all metadata fields used by monitoring and friend listing.
+Do not create a new app for `spotify_monitor` because core monitoring and friend listing do not use it.
+The automatic web-player backend supplies the required track and public playlist metadata.

 If you already have a working app: